tongyuantongyu/vs-NNVISR/docs/install.md

 Install using conda is the recommended method if you are on Windows x64 or Linux x64 platform, and you already have a conda installation on your system.

-To create a new environment and install NNVISR on Linux, run:
+To create a new environment named `nnvisr` and install NNVISR on Linux, run:

 ```
 conda create -n nnvisr -c conda-forge -c tongyuantongyu --overide-channels vapoursynth-nnvisr